 # pro pripojovani pres Sambu fi-home-smb -fstype=cifs,uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf ://home.fi.muni.cz/login # pro pripojovani pres NFS fi-home-nfs -rw,user,noatime,soft,actimeo=30,vers=3,sloppy home.fi.muni.cz:/export/home/login

-cd fi-home-smb in the case of correct configuration, succeeds and the subsequent listing of contents displays the files in the remote directory.
+cd fi-home-smb if configured correctly, it succeeds and a subsequent listing of the contents displays the files in the remote directory.
 After a period of inactivity, the remote directory is disconnected and the mountpoint is deleted.

 Mounting a remote directory to the file system will overlap the contents of the directory we use as a mountpoint.
 The original directory still exists, but is not easily accessible until the remote directory is disconnected.
 However, programs that already have that directory or subdirectory open will see its original contents.
 Therefore, if you were in a mountpoint, mounted a remote directory in it, and listed its contents, nothing would seem to change.
 In this case, switching to this directory again will help.

 When connecting directories over a network, it is a good idea to be aware of the risk of losing your network connection.
 In this case, of course, working with the mounted directory will no longer work.
 However, programs that work with the contents of this directory may also freeze (go into an uninterrupted sleep state; in the output

 top state D) and these programs may not respond to the SIGKILL signal (

 kill -9 ).
 Also unmount the directory for Samba and NFS using

 umount may fail.
 Sometimes this problem can be partially solved by forced line disconnection: